Tupevarj/SurgeryRoomSimulation/Examples/Assignments/A4/README.md

 Chart showing correlation presented below is from [correlation](covariances-length.xlsx) excel sheet, where full calculations can be found.
 ![Correlation](./correlation_sample_length.png)

 The results show that with higher interval (>= 8000 time units) between invidual samples, correlation between the samples is negligible.

-Second set of experiments was carried to analyze correlation between the samples as length of invidual samples varies.
+In addition to interval between the samples, sample length affects the correlation; smaller sample lengths and higher sample lengths in proportion of sample interval shows higher correlation between the samples.

 **Note: 20 samples were taken for each simulation run, also Unif(40,50) was used for recovery units.**